getjake/us_stock_wizard/README.md

 > Built by the trader, for traders.

-This is a simple but powerfultool to help you find the best stock to buy in US stock market, a great alternative to [Stock Rover](https://www.stockrover.com/).
+This is a simple but powerfultool to help you find the stocks with the best potential to buy in US stock market, a great alternative to [Stock Rover](https://www.stockrover.com/).

 It include the following features: